brummer-simon/reachable/README.md

 ## Usage

-With this crate you easily check if a computer is currently reachable over the network.
+With this crate you can easily check if a computer is currently reachable over the network.
-Since all targets are implementations of "Target" trait the entire behavior is customizable.
+Since all targets are implementations of trait "Target" the entire behavior is customizable.
 For example, it is easy to implement a custom Target to check if a Process is running or not.